anaisberg/kumo-articles/blog-posts/scaling-aws-stacks-sls-framework/article.md

 No worries, there is a workaround.

 If you have existing Lambdas, you need to rename them to follow the new structure.
 The easiest way is to suffix their names with an underscore `_`.
 For example, if you had a Lambda named `myFunction`, you can rename it to `myFunction_`.
+You use any other suffix you like honestly, but the underscore is a good convention as it is easy to read and less bulky visually.

 Just like that, without being deleted, your lambdas are moved to the new stack.